Steps to perform on primary domain controller (DC)

 In Comments, type Sysprep files needed to deploy Windows XP SP3, and then click Next.

-Displays a status bar that shows the progress of the tasks defined in the wizard.
+Summary Displays a status bar that shows the progress of the tasks defined in the wizard.
 The Import Microsoft Deployment Task Sequence Wizard closes when the task sequence is imported.

 This process can take several minutes to finish.